Tell1/prop-recommender/README.md

 1. Manually download the files for X years up to the current year.
 2. `make setup` to create directory structure
-3. `make ubzip` to unzip the files in a directory for a given year. (change DIR to path/to/year that contains your .zip files)
+3. `make unzip` to unzip the files in a directory for a given year. (change DIR to path/to/year that contains your .zip files)
+4. Convert the .DAT files into a single row of a .CSV, for each .DAT file.